Engineered Products

 One method to reduce the vapor pressure is to heat condensate to flash off the lighter components.
 The residual condensate is then cooled down resulting in a lower vapor pressure liquid.

-One of the equipment we offer is a condensate stabilizer skid that uses an electric heater as the source of heat in a kettle style electric heater reboiler.
-Once the liquid is heater, we flash it thru a packed column.
-The heavy liquid is then recovered at the bottom of the exchanger where it is routed to a cross flow heat exchanger.
+One of the equipment we offer is a condensate stabilizer skid.
+It uses an electric heater as the source of heat in a kettle style electric heater reboiler.
+Once the liquid is heated, we flash it thru a packed column.
+The heavy liquid is recovered at the bottom of the exchanger.
+Then, it is routed to a cross flow heat exchanger.
 The heat exchanger uses the incoming feed to cool the heavy liquid and help recover some of the heat.

 The vent of the column is the off-gas that is routed to an appropriate place that can process this gas.
 One point to consider is the operating pressure of the stabilizer.
-The lower it operate pressure the lower the vapor pressure, however this may not provide sufficient pressure to push the off gas to the next recipient.
+The lower the operating pressure, the lower the vapor pressure.
+However, this may not provide sufficient pressure to push the off gas to the next recipient.